What is Shingles?

 Who is at Risk for Shingles?

 Herpes Zoster has a higher chance of becoming active again as you get older.
 Particularly, people over the age of 50 are more likely to have flare-ups.
-It can be due in part to the body’s natural aging process, but also any condition that can weaken the immune system.
+It can be due in part to the body’s natural aging process but also any condition that causes a weakened immune system.
 If you have any of these conditions, you can be more at risk for shingles:

 • Illness or disease